Linlin-00/SPPRC/readingNote.md

 with collective efforts.
 ## introduction
 Cooperation and collision avoidance are of equal importance for the multirobot system.
 When a fleet of robotic agents navigates in a shared workspace, there arised another risk that robots may frequently block each other's ways.
 (Complete Algorithms for Cooperative Pathfinding Problems) Trevor Standley and Richard Korf

-Without details of searching area, a fleet of robotic agents cannot rely on an unified action plan.
+Without a previous knowledge of the searching area, a fleet of robotic agents cannot rely on an unified action plan.